Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Introduction

 \subsection{Technical overview}

 Although wedge sampling is intuitive from a random graph perspective, its analysis introduces new technical obstacles.
 Sampling in the wedge space induces dependence among entries of the resulting subsampled tensor, which complicates both matrix and tensor concentration arguments and the associated eigenvector perturbation analysis.
 Moreover, in the ultra-sparse regime with only $\tilde O(n)$ samples, existing random tensor concentration results are too coarse to control the gradient updates needed for a nonconvex analysis.
 To address these issues, we develop several new tools in random matrix/tensor concentration and matrix perturbation theory: \begin{itemize} \item \textbf{Concentration for long matrices under wedge sampling.} We prove a concentration bound for an unfolded (highly rectangular) matrix formed under wedge sampling that remains valid with only $\tilde O(n)$ observations by exploiting the incoherence of the tensor unfolding (Theorem~\ref{thm:wedge_concentration}).
 This sparsity level lies below the regimes covered by standard matrix completion inequalities \citep{chen2015incoherence} and one-sided matrix completion results \citep{cai2021subspace}. \item \textbf{Leave-one-out analysis for $\ell_{2,\infty}$ singular subspace recovery.} We develop a leave-one-out analysis tailored to wedge sampling to obtain fine-grained recovery of the left singular subspace in the $\ell_{2,\infty}$ norm (Theorem~\ref{thm:wedge_spectral_guarantees}).
-To the best of our knowledge, this yields the strongest sample complexity currently available for one-sided matrix completion, and the resulting $\ell_{2,\infty}$ control is crucial for our spectral tensor completion algorithm introduced in Section~\ref{sec:spectral}. \item \textbf{Improved concentration for sparse random tensors under an incoherent norm.} Under uniform sampling, standard spectral-norm bounds for order-3 random tensors encounter a barrier around $p = n^{-3/2}$ \citep{jain2014provable,yuan2016tensor,cai2022nonconvex}.
-To go beyond this regime, we work with the incoherent tensor norm of \citep{yuan2017incoherent} and prove a sharp concentration inequality that remains valid down to $p = n^{-(k-1)}$ (Theorem~\ref{thm:symmetric_tensor_concentration}).
-To the best of our knowledge, this is the first explicit result of this form in the literature.
+Compared with existing uniform-sampling guarantees, this gives substantially sharper scaling in the highly unbalanced regime, and the resulting $\ell_{2,\infty}$ control is crucial for our spectral tensor completion algorithm introduced in Section~\ref{sec:spectral}. \item \textbf{Improved concentration for sparse random tensors under an incoherent norm.} Under uniform sampling, standard spectral-norm bounds for order-3 random tensors encounter a barrier around $q = n^{-3/2}$ \citep{jain2014provable,yuan2016tensor,cai2022nonconvex}.
+To go beyond this regime, we work with the incoherent tensor norm of \citep{yuan2017incoherent} and prove a sharp concentration inequality that remains valid down to $q = n^{-(k-1)}$ (Theorem~\ref{thm:symmetric_tensor_concentration}).
+This ultra-sparse incoherent-norm regime is not covered by the usual operator-norm concentration tools.
 This estimate is a key ingredient in establishing local convexity of the gradient-descent landscape for tensor completion with $\tilde O(n)$ samples. \end{itemize}